jony255/libSSD1306/README.md

    run-time.

 2. Can be compiled into a static library, separate from the glue code, then linked with the user's main application.
-As a result, this follows [open-closed principle](https://en.wikipedia.org/wiki/Open-closed_principle).
+As a result, this follows the [open-closed principle](https://en.wikipedia.org/wiki/Open-closed_principle).

 #### Cons